 - Table and column names are confusing

-- Undefined Metrics in the data
+- Metrics need to be derived from the data

 What is a Data Warehouse Architecture?